kakauandme/coding-interview-problems/README.md

 # Coding interview problems

-Several solved problems in Python you can get during coding interview.
+Solved problems in Python for coding interview.